It’s relatively easy to become a landlord by ‘mistake’ but what does it actually mean if you’re stuck with a property and need to rent it out?

 They will manage all the details for you including finding suitable tenants, vetting them, carrying out maintenance on the property, collecting rents and dealing with any potential problems that may arise during the tenancy.

 Local property Experts

-At Belvoir we have offices throughout the UK and Landlord services to suit almost every scenario.
-If you have found yourself an accidental landlord and feeling a little out of your depth talk to one of our local property experts, you can find your nearest Belvoir office here.
+If you have found yourself an accidental landlord and feeling a little out of your depth talk to one members of staff in the office who will be happy to help!